transdigiware/blockchain/howto/ibp-console-govern-components.md

 ## Reallocating resources
 {: #ibp-console-govern-components-reallocate-resources}

-Resizing a node requires the containers to be rebuilt, which might cause a delay in the functioning of the node.
+Resizing a node requires the containers to be rebuilt, which can cause a delay in the functioning of the node.
 {:important}

 We recommend using the [{{site.data.keyword.cloud_notm}} Sysdig](https://www.ibm.com/cloud/sysdig){: external} tool in combination with your {{site.data.keyword.cloud_notm}} Kubernetes dashboard to monitor your Kubernetes resource usage.
 If you determine that a worker node is running out of resources, you can add a new larger worker node to your cluster and then delete the existing working node.